Obama seeks to stop Syria, Iran tech assault on activists

 | WASHINGTON

-WASHINGTON President Barack Obama imposed U.S. sanctions on Monday on those who help Syria and Iran track dissidents through cell phones and computers, serving notice on technology providers that they could be held responsible for those governments' human rights abuses.
+WASHINGTON U.S. President Barack Obama unveiled sanctions on Monday against those who help Syria and Iran track dissidents through cell phones and computers and said he would keep adding pressure on both governments to prevent mass atrocities.

-Obama's announcement underscored how democracy activists have used social media tools in protest movements across the Middle East, but also the extent to which authoritarian governments have used cutting-edge technologies to crack down on dissent.
+In a sombre speech at the United States Holocaust Memorial Museum, Obama said Damascus and Tehran were monitoring the social media tools that allowed democracy campaigners to organize rallies in the Middle East to plot attacks against opposition groups.

-"These technologies should be in place to empower citizens, not to repress them," Obama said in a somber speech at the United States Holocaust Memorial Museum in Washington.
+"These technologies should be in place to empower citizens, not to repress them," he said, announcing new asset freezes and visa restrictions against Syrian and Iranian agencies as well as those helping them access surveillance used to plan violence.

-Only Datak was not already subject to U.S. sanctions.
-According to the U.S. Treasury Department, Datak collaborated with the Iranian government to monitor and track Internet users, and provided information on individuals who tried to circumvent the government's blocks on Internet content.
+Obama, a Democrat, is under election-year pressure to do more to prevent Iran from acquiring a nuclear weapon and stop Syrian President Bashar al-Assad from waging attacks that have killed more than 9,000 people over the past year.

-Seeking re-election on November 6, Obama is facing Republican criticism that he is not doing enough to stop Syrian President Bashar al-Assad from using military force to try to crush an uprising in fighting that has killed more than 9,000 people over the past 13 months.
-Obama is also under pressure to take a tougher line with Iran over its nuclear program.
+"We will keep increasing the pressure for the diplomatic effort to further isolate Assad and his regime," he told the audience of about 250 people, including Holocaust survivors, government officials and diplomats.

-"We will keep increasing the pressure for the diplomatic effort to further isolate Assad and his regime," Obama told an audience of about 250 people, including Holocaust survivors, government officials and diplomats.
+But Nobel Peace Prize winner Elie Wiesel, in pointed remarks introducing the president, warned it may be "almost too late" to stop their abuses.

-But Nobel Peace Prize winner Elie Wiesel, in pointed remarks introducing the president, warned it may be "almost too late" to stop Iran and Syria's abuses.
+Obama, who is up for re-election on November 6, stressed that Washington was committed to keeping Iran from getting a nuclear weapon - a major worry of Israeli Prime Minister Benjamin Netanyahu as well as many Jewish voters in the United States.

-Obama stressed that Washington was committed to preventing Iran from getting a nuclear weapon, which tops the concerns of U.S. Jewish voters.
-He has pressed Israel to hold off on attacking Iran's nuclear sites to give sanctions and diplomacy more time.
+"When faced with a regime that threatens global security and denies the Holocaust and threatens to destroy Israel, the United States will do everything in our power to prevent Iran from getting a nuclear weapon," he said.

 'PREVENTIVE MEASURES'

-Holocaust survivor and author Wiesel cited Iranian President Mahmoud Ahmadinejad's past comments casting doubt on the World War Two mass killings of Jews as a reason to take the nuclear threat seriously.
+Holocaust survivor and author Wiesel flagged Iranian President Mahmoud Ahmadinejad's past comments casting doubt on the World War Two mass killings of Jews as a reason to take the nuclear threat seriously.

 "In this place we may ask, "Have we learned anything?"
-Wiesel said in the museum that details the rise of Nazi Germany and depicts scenes from concentration camps.
+Wiesel said in the museum that details the rise of Nazi Germany and depicts scenes from concentration camps, including the hair, shoes and suitcases of victims.

 "How is it Assad is still in power?
 How is it that the Holocaust's Number One denier, Ahmadinejad, is still a president?" he said.
 "We must know that when evil has power it is almost too late.
 Preventive measures are important.
 We must use those measures to prevent another catastrophe."